WinVector/data_algebra/Examples/LogisticExample/ScoringExample.md

 Notice the exact same pipeline can be used in all cases, because all three implementations share a large family of commands.

-Note: we have been seeing non-deterministic behavior from `dask`, we are currently unclear if it is from our `dask` version or bug in our adaptors.
-So the `dask` path is *not* ready for general use.

 ## Export/Import